 Special Course Fees

 Certain departments, such as Art, Education, Science, and Music charge fees for specific courses or programs.

 Study Abroad Fees

 Students accepted to participate in an approved study abroad program for any semester of study will be charged tuition and fees at a rate equivalent to the regular Skidmore Tuition, Scribner Village Apartment Room rate, and Full Board rate, unless the particular study abroad program does not provide meals as part of the regular program.
-For more details, please contact the Skidmore College Office of International Programs.
+For more details, please contact the Skidmore College Office of Off-Campus Study & Exchanges.

 Housing Change Fee

 The Office of Residential Life charges a $15 fee for campus residence room changes.

 Late Payment Fee